Park Subin

-Park Su-bin (born February 12, 1994), better known as Subin or Dalsooobin or her DJ name SUVIN, is a South Korean singer, songwriter, actress, television host, and DJ.
+Park Subin (born February 12, 1994), better known as Subin or Dalsooobin or her DJ name SUVIN, is a South Korean singer, songwriter, actress, television host, and DJ.
 She made her debut in 2011 as a member of the South Korean girl group Dal Shabet.
 She made her solo debut in 2016.

 Early life and education

 Park was born on February 12, 1994, in Gwangju.
 She is currently majoring in Theatre at Konkuk University.

 Career

 2011–15: Career beginnings

 Park made her debut through the release of Supa Dupa Diva with Dal Shabet on January 3, 2011.
 Promotions for "Supa Dupa Diva" began on January 6, 2011, on Mnet's M!
 Countdown.

 Along with her fellow Dal Shabet members, Park made a cameo in the hit KBS' series Dream High as a student of Kirin High School.
 Park and Dal Shabet also later appeared in the movie Wonderful Radio as the fictional girl group "Corby Girls".
 She joined the cast of Koreana Jones on March 28, 2011, and participated in eight episodes.
 Along with fellow Dal Shabet member Serri, Park participated in the OST for the OCN series Quiz of God 2.
 The track, titled Turn Your Head, was released on June 23, 2011.
 She was a co-MC on KBS2's TV program Poker Face Season 2, which premiered on July 13, 2011.
 The show ran until September 7, 2011, and had ten episodes.

 In 2012, Park became a temporary MC for eight episodes of SBS M's Studio C with Mighty Mouth.
 She later joined the cast of MBC's Music Storage with Yang Hee-eun, Horan, and ZE:A's Junyoung.
 The show ran for ten episodes from October 13, 2012, to December 1, 2012.

 Park became the host of the MBC program Music Talk Talk Ma Bling in January 2013.
 The show ran for 117 episodes, with the final episode airing on July 12, 2013.
 During the program's run, Park was cast in the seven-episode tvN mini-series Find the Fake.
 On December 25, 2013, Park made a cameo appearance in the SBS' series My Love from the Star.

 Park composed and co-wrote the song Just Pass By with BtoB's Jung Il-hoon.
 The track is Park's first solo and was included on Dal Shabet's seventh EP, B.B.B, which was released on January 8, 2014.

 On May 2, 2014, Park became a cast member of the second season of MBC Every 1's 9 to 6, a program which involved celebrities seeking employment in jobs outside of the entertainment industry.
 The broadcast of the program experienced multiple interruptions and delays due to the Sewol tragedy and Park being involved in a car accident.

 Park produced Dal Shabet's eighth EP, Joker is Alive, which was released on April 15, 2015, also contributing as co-writer for all tracks.